webdriverio/expense-action/README.md

 Then make sure to add `wdio-bot` as project admin so the workflow can properly label the issue if needed and comment on it.

+## Fork it!

+If you like to automate the expense process of your project and like to use this GitHub Action, please do so!
+All you need is to:

+- fork the project
+- create a GitHub bot account (or use your own user account) that has admin access to all repositories you like to use this workflow for
+- generate an access token for that account and replace it with `WDIO_BOT_GITHUB_TOKEN` and make it accessible to all repositories in your organisation
+- update the text within the [mail template](https://github.com/webdriverio/expense-action/blob/main/src/mail.tsx)

+---

+For more information on WebdriverIO expense policies, take a look at the [governance](https://github.com/webdriverio/webdriverio/blob/main/GOVERNANCE.md#sponsoring-and-donations) docs.